bag-cnag/biodm/docs/user_manual.rst

 .. note::

-    When querying with ``curl``, don't forget to escape ``&`` symbol or enclose the whole url in quotes, else your scripting language may intepret it as several commands.
+    When querying with ``curl``, don't forget to escape ``&`` symbol or enclose the whole url in double quotes, else your scripting language may intepret it as several commands.
+    If you query a string with escaped commas, then enclosing in quotes is essential.

 .. warning::